jiaw1/FlowUp/README.md

 This repository contains all the files sorted into specific folder(s) for

-- arduino software:
+- Arduino IDE software:
-  - arduino
+  - Hardware (Seeeduino Xiao RP2040)
 - graphical user interface
   - GUI